It is true that one must travel south to get to Rome only if one is currently north of Rome. Such is the nature of truth.

 There are two ways to deal with any problem, and for that there are two types of people.
 Those who believe there are two types of people in the world — and those who don’t!
 Just kidding!
 There are those people who believe one should change themselves, and there are those people who believe one should change the world.

 Let’s say I have two problems.
-One of my problems is that I’m upset that Donald Trump is President of the United States (actually I’m fine with that, but it’s a good example), and another of my problems is that I’m thirsty.
+One of my problems is that I’m upset that Donald Trump is President of the United States (it’s just an example), and another of my problems is that I’m thirsty.
 To fix these problems I have two options: I can change the world or I can change myself.
 Both these methods have the same effect; both these methods will fix the problem.

 Which way is Rome, east or west?
 Actually either direction will get you to Rome.
 But one is faster.
 Which one is faster?
 It depends on where you are now.